 The financial statements of the Richmond Housing Authority and RHA Properties, RHA Housing Corporation and RHA RAD LLC have not been audited for the year ended June 30, 2020.
 The Richmond Housing Authority's financial activities are included in the City's basic financial statements as a major enterprise fund and represent 12.48%, 15.52%, and 8.74% of the assets, net position, and revenues, respectively, of the City's business-type activities.
-The financial activities of the RHA Properties, RHA Housing Corporation and RHA RAD LLC are included in the City's financial activities as discretely presented component units and represent the City's only discretely presented component units.
+The financial activities of the RHA Properties, RHA Housing Corporation and RHA RAD LLC are included in the City's financial activities as discretely presented component units.